George Gosse: World War II

 He was promoted to acting lieutenant commander on 30 September 1945 and was demobilised on 20 March 1946.
 For his service in World War II, Gosse was awarded the 1939–1945 Star, the Burma Star, the France and Germany Star, the Defence Medal, the War Medal 1939–1945, and the Australia Service Medal 1939–1945.

 On 26 April 1946, Gosse's award of the George Cross (GC) was promulgated in The London Gazette.
 The citation read:

+The George Cross was the highest award for extraordinary acts of gallantry away from the field of battle that could be awarded to a member of the Australian armed forces at the time.
 Three days after his GC was promulgated, Gosse was visited at home by a journalist from The Advertiser daily newspaper and was surprised to learn he was to receive an award for doing something he enjoyed so much.
 He joked, "George Gosse, George Cross.
 Sounds like a test of sobriety".

 Later life

 Gosse was invested with his George Cross in Adelaide on 3 June 1948 by the Governor of South Australia, Lieutenant General Sir Willoughby Norrie.
 He continued to serve in the RANVR and was substantively promoted to lieutenant commander on 30 June 1955 before retiring in 1958.
 He remained an inventive designer, creating many useful domestic gadgets and fittings, but his interest waned once a challenge had been met.
 According to his entry in the Australian Dictionary of Biography, his work was mostly "unspectacular".
 He was president of the Sporting Car Club of South Australia from 1946 to 1948.

 During 1950, Gosse was part of an Australian armed forces recruiting campaign throughout South Australia, before collapsing from nervous strain at a rally in Renmark.
 In 1953 he was part of the contingent sent to the UK for the coronation of Queen Elizabeth II, and was awarded the Queen Elizabeth II Coronation Medal.
 In 1964, he travelled to the UK for a reunion and joined the Victoria Cross and George Cross Association.
 Gosse died of a coronary occlusion at Maslin Beach on 31 December 1964, and was cremated.
 The Victoria Cross recipient Brigadier Sir John George Smyth wrote that Gosse "always lived right on top of the world, as though every day was his last".
 He is commemorated on the Returned and Services League Walls at the Centennial Park Cemetery in Pasadena, South Australia.

 His medal set is displayed in the Hall of Valour at the Australian War Memorial.
 A ward at the former Repatriation General Hospital, Hollywood, in Western Australia (now Hollywood Private Hospital) has been named in his honour.